Skip to Main Content

 Stunt & Pyro Expertise

-Specialist knowledge in stunts, pyrotechnics, water work, and aerial sequences — coordinating with French sapeurs-pompiers, préfectures, and specialist departments.
+We bring deep skill in stunts, pyrotechnics, water work, and aerial sequences, and we plan each one with French sapeurs-pompiers, préfectures, and professional departments.

 04.